-A vote was taken as to Louis’s guilt or innocence.
+A vote was taken at that trial as to Louis’s guilt or innocence.
 The President of the National Convention announced the results of the vote.
 Desèze’s presentation and Louis’s words caused many members to vote “contrary to their inclinations, from the apprehension of becoming victims to popular fury, since a formidable mob was collected, which threatened the lives of many deputies, if they did not vote for the death of the king.”
-Ultimately, 693 deputies voted for the death of Louis, and, not a single deputy voted “no.” However, 26 deputies attached some condition to their votes, 26 were absent, and 23 abstained.
+Ultimately, 693 deputies voted for the death of Louis, including Louis’s cousin, Philippe Égalite (brother-in-law to the Princesse de Lamballe previously known a the Duke of Orléans), and, not a single deputy voted “no.” However, 26 deputies attached some condition to their votes, 26 were absent, and 23 abstained.

-Having received the verdict, the President declared, “the National Convention pronounces a sentence of death against LOUIS CAPET.”
-The next day, a motion to grant Louis a reprieve was placed before the Convention.
-It was quickly voted down: 310 of the deputies requested mercy, with 380 deputies voting for the immediate execution of Louis.
-Thus, on a cold Monday, 21 January 1793, Louis Capet was taken by cart to the Place de la Révolution to be guillotined.
-Louis was guillotined by Charles Henri Sanson, who testified that Louis met his fate with great courage.
-The last words, Louis heard came from his confessor: “Son of St. Louis, ascend to heaven!”
+On a cold Monday, 21 January 1793, Louis Capet was taken to the guillotine by cart at the Place de la Révolution.
+He was executed by Charles Henri Sanson, who testified that Louis met his fate with great courage and the last words Louis heard came from his confessor were “Son of St. Louis, ascend to heaven!”
 After Louis’s head was severed, Sanson held it up by the hair, amid shouts of “Live the republic!”
 Some spectators then dipped their handkerchiefs in Louis’s blood, and others purchased his hair and sold it in tresses at the foot of the scaffolding.
 “Thus fell Louis XVI, the mildest and most amiable sovereign in Europe.”

 If you are interested in learning more about the charges against Louis XVI, click on this link.

-- Johnson, Thomas Burgeland, An Impartial History of Europe, From the death of Louis XVI, 1811
+- Johnson, Thomas Burgeland, An Impartial History of Europe, From the death of Louis XVI, 1811, p.
+474.